-WRITING ASSIGNMENTS/DRAFTS/ASSESSMENTS (10%)
+WRITING ASSIGNMENTS/DRAFTS/ASSESSMENTS (30%)

-A few writing assignments will be administered throughout the course in order to build the skills necessary for your capstone paper.
+Several medium and low stakes writing assignments will be administered throughout the course in order to build the skills necessary for your capstone paper.
 These assignments will strengthen your writing abilities and afford you the opportunity to practice using proper citations based on the APA publication manual.
 Unless told otherwise, papers must be typed and double-spaced.
 Page numbers are a must!
 Standard margins and fonts should be used.